 Kidney, lung, and heart health may also be affected.
 Prompt and aggressive treatment can prevent or delay the onset of AS complications.

 Healthgrades Operating Company, Inc. All rights reserved.
 May not be reproduced

 or reprinted without permission from Healthgrades Operating Company, Inc. Use

 of this information is governed by the Healthgrades User Agreement.

 - Questions and Answers about Ankylosing

 Spondylitis.
+National Institutes of Health.
 National Institute of Arthritis and Musculoskeletal and

 - Ankylosing Spondylitis.
 Spondylitis Association of America. https://www.spondylitis.org/Learn-About-Spondyloarthritis/Ankylosing-Spondylitis

 - Possible Complications of Spondylitis.
 Spondylitis Association of America. https://www.spondylitis.org/Learn-About-Spondyloarthritis/Possible-Complications-Of-Spondylitis